arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/datasheet/datasheet.md

 The UNO R4 Minima is based on the 32-bit RA4M1 series microcontroller, **R7FA4M1AB3CFM#AA0**, from Renesas, which uses a 48 MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU).

-This microcontroller can operate on a range between 1.6V - 5.5V, but on the UNO R4 Minima, it is fixed at 5V as to be fully retro compatible with other UNO accessories.
+This microcontroller can operate on a range between 1.6V - 5.5V, but on the UNO R4 Minima, it is fixed at 5V to be fully retro compatible with other UNO accessories.

 The R7FA4M1AB3CFM#AA0 features:
 * 256KB flash / 32KB SRAM / 8KB data flash (EEPROM)